My grandpa turns 90 years old in a few days. Honestly, I can’t believe that he’s 90, and neither would you if you met him.

 Our normal is formed by our life situation.
 If you’re wealthy, your normal includes wealth.
 If you’re poor, your normal is defined by less.
 If you grew up in an abusive household, your normal is filled with abuse.

-Unfortunately, changing your normal is much harder than it seems due to the challenges we’ve already discussed, as well as one we haven’t.
+Unfortunately, changing your normal is much harder than it seems due to the challenges we’ve already discussed, as well as the ones we haven’t.
 Even if we want more, we are hampered by our “normal.”

 He wanted a world where his wife and children had enough to eat, where he worked as hard as he could to support his family, and where he could live a comfortable life free of worries about debt collectors.